-A TELEVISION producer who grew up in Lowestoft admitted he was 'chuffed to bits' after winning a prestigious Children's BAFTA award for the second year running.
+A TELEVISION producer who grew up in Lowestoft admitted he was 'chuffed to bits' this week after winning a prestigious Children's BAFTA award for the second year running.

 Rob Hyde, a former Denes High School pupil, won the best entertainment category at the 2011 British Academy Children's Awards for his CBBC show Trapped, in which youngsters battle it out to escape a dark fairytale tower.

 It was the second time Mr Hyde has been honoured with a BAFTA – last year he scooped the best children's entertainment programme prize for the CBBC series Relic: Guardians of the Museum.

 Mr Hyde, 35, lived in Lowestoft from the age of seven until he moved to London aged 18 to study at the Italia Conti theatre school.
 His grandmother Phyllis Scott lives in Oulton Broad.

 Now living and working in London, he has previously said it was his time with the Lowestoft Players that inspired him to carve a career in the entertainment industry.

 Actor Martin Kemp presented Mr Hyde, producer Catherine Patterson, and director James Morgan with the BAFTA award at a London awards ceremony.

 Reflecting on the ceremony, he told The Journal: 'It is mental, absolutely crazy.
 We went along to the night and we did not really think that we were going to win but we did.
 I am just chuffed to bits and really excited.
 It was an amazing surprise.